 Beach town Carvoeiro

-Read more: our blog about the Carvoeiro Boardwalk and Algar Seco Caves.
+Read more: Carvoeiro Boardwalk and Algar Seco Caves

-We are not big fans of the overly crowded Albufeira, but luckily there are plenty of other beautiful destinations in the Algarve that we can highly recommend to you.
+We dislike the overcrowded Albufeira, but fortunately, there are numerous other stunning destinations in the Algarve that we highly recommend.

 Save this pin for later: